gcallah/JohnGray/papers/callahan.md

 Lewis, C.S.
 1974. *The Abolition of Man*.
 New York: Harper Collins.

+Merton, Thomas.
+1968. *Zen and the Birds of Appetite*.
+New York: New Directions Publishing Corporation.

 Norbu, Dzartul Ngawang Tenzin, Christopher Stagg (Translator), Dzogchen Ponlop.
 2020.
 *A Guide to the Thirty-Seven Practices of a Bodhisattva*.
 Boulder: Snow Lion